Development Technical Review

 DED is tasked with making sure all development meets current requirements as set forth by the Maryland Department of the Environment (MDE) and current Howard County Code.
 The design moves from a concept plan through final construction drawings.
 The purpose of stormwater management is to protect, maintain and enhance public health.
 Design requirements are found in the Howard County Design Manual, Volume I, Storm Drainage.

 DED is tasked with making sure that new subdivision roads and frontage improvements to existing roads are constructed with any new development.
-Improvements are governed by the requirements as set forth in the Howard County Design Manual, Volume III, Roads and Bridges, and the Howard County Design Manual, Volume IV, Standard Specifications and Details for Construction and the Howard County Design Manual - Volume IV, May 1, 2014 Revisions Only.
+Improvements are governed by the requirements as set forth in the Howard County Design Manual, Volume III, Complete Streets and Bridges, and the Howard County Design Manual, Volume IV, Standard Specifications and Details for Construction and the Howard County Design Manual - Volume IV, May 1, 2014 Revisions Only.

 DED in conjunction with the Department of Public Works, is tasked to review all new water and sewer designs for new and modified developments both commercial and residential within the Metropolitan District.
 The purpose of the review is to ensure that all facilities are designed and constructed in accordance with the requirements as set forth in the Howard County Design Manual, Volume II, Water and Sewer and the Howard County Design Manual, Volume IV, Standard Specifications and Details for Construction and the Howard County Design Manual - Volume IV, May 1, 2014 Revisions Only.

-DED is tasked with reviewing noise studies for new developments when applicable based on requirements set forth in the Howard County Design Manual, Volume III, Roads and Bridges.
+DED is tasked with reviewing noise studies for new developments when applicable based on requirements set forth in the Howard County Design Manual, Volume III, Complete Streets and Bridges.
 The health, safety and general community well-being is greatly enhanced by the consideration of and provision for noise abatement or mitigation measures as appropriate in the planning for and development of residential land uses.

 DED is tasked with evaluating whether developments impact existing road intersections by increasing traffic flow to unacceptable levels as prescribed in the current Howard County Code and Howard County Design Manual, Volume III.
 DED evaluates whether mitigation is required through construction of road improvements, intersection modifications, or whether a fee-in-lieu of is to be paid into a Capital Project to correct the deficient intersection.